0rbit3r/Rychlokurz/Lessons/01_Repository/What_are_we_doing_here.md

 [Download git](https://git-scm.com/downloads), install it and add your github credentials(name/password) to it so that you can edit this repo.

+Adding the credentials is a part of installation process I hope.
+If not, google or hit me up;-)

 ### Git bootcamp